|

 Easy Sausage Gravy Recipe

-This easy sausage gravy recipe is the perfect companion to a batch of homemade biscuits.
-It’s made with simple ingredients, ready in under 30 minutes, and is delicious.
-Skip the packet of gravy mix at the store and whip up a batch of homemade gravy today.
+This easy sausage gravy recipe perfectly complements a batch of homemade biscuits.
+It’s made with simple ingredients, ready in under 30 minutes, and is simply delicious.
+Skip the store-bought gravy mix and whip up a batch of homemade gravy today.

 Plate with buttermilk biscuit covered in homemade sausage gravy.